 The maximum round trip interaction delay duration is equal to the highest value of roundtripInteractionDelay duration measured during the measurement resolution period.
 The unit of this metric is expressed in milli seconds and is an integer value.

-The identifier of a user action with minimum, and maximum, round trip interaction delays within each measurement resolution period are provided in the MinActionIDs, MaxActionIDs respectively, as an unordered list of user action identifiers.
+The identifier of a user action with minimum, and maximum, round trip interaction delays within each measurement resolution period are provided in the @minActionIDs, @maxActionIDs respectively, as an unordered list of user action identifiers.

 The syntax for the metric "roundtripInteractionDelay" metric is as defined in Table 9.3.2.4-1